Mogli12/VehicleControlAddon/README.md

 # VehicleControlAddon for Farming Simulator 2019

 ## VehicleControlAddon is the new KeyboardSteer
+Please check section status why I renamed the mod.
+Please use VCA as abreviation.

+You will have to choose the new mod after replacing it in the mods folder.
+But settings in old save games are still read.

 ## Developer version
 Please be aware you're using a developer version, which may and will contain errors, bugs, mistakes and unfinished code.